 While Zika has traveled rapidly throughout Latin America, authorities do not expect it to travel as explosively in the United States since homes are not as close together, most people have screens on windows that prevent mosquitoes from entering homes, and many people use air conditioning rather than keeping their windows open.

 It’s always a good idea to take measures to prevent mosquitoes from entering your property and home, and it’s especially important during times of dangerous outbreaks.
 The first step is to eliminate standing water on your property and repair any holes in your screens or other entry points into your home.
-You should also consider hiring a professional mosquito control service such as Barefoot Mosquito Control System to get rid of mosquitoes for you.
+You should also consider hiring a professional mosquito control service such as Barefoot Mosquito to get rid of mosquitoes for you.

 Say Goodbye to Mosquitoes!

 Want to enjoy your backyard again?
 We can help.
 Come discover just